Joseph7e/Coronavirus-Bioinformatic-Exercises/README.md

 Results:
 We are simply looking to see which 'known' sequence has the highest ANI score for each 'unknown' sequence.

-## reciprical best BLAST
+## reciprocal best BLAST
-BLAST is a very common bioinformtic tool.
-It's the primary program behind a lot of bioinformtic software.
+BLAST is a very common bioinformatic tool.
+It's the primary program behind a lot of bioinformatics software.
 See the genome assembly workflow for a description.

-In this instance we will BLAST all of the coronavirus genomes against themselves, both the query and the subject are the same FASTA file.
-The output is a tab deliminted file showing the top closest matching sequences for each genome sequence.
+In this instance we will BLAST all the coronavirus genomes against themselves, both the query and the subject are the same FASTA file.
+The output is a tab delimited file showing the top closest matching sequences for each genome sequence.

 ```bash
 blastn -query coronas.fasta -subject coronas.fasta -outfmt 6 -out self-blast-format6.txt